 If you’re specifically looking for the best photo spots in Kuala Lumpur, make sure to check out our article about Instagrammable spots!
-You’ll recognise some of the places of the itinerary – so it’s easy to snap away while exploring.
+You’ll recognize some of the places of the itinerary – so it’s easy to snap away while exploring.
 We’ve also included a few other spots that are absolutely Instagrammable!

 Where to Stay in Kuala Lumpur?

 We highly recommend staying at the Face Suites.
 Their infinity pool is just the best.
 For the luxury and more expensive part go for the hotel option.
 Are you traveling on a budget?
 Take a look at Airbnb.
 Look up the Face Suites or Platinum for a studio, there are many options.